mike-organek/prd_data_foundation/index.md

 * A first cut at a Minimal Viable Product
 * An appeasement to the customer to meet a deadline long past

-Whatever the reason, ignoring [technical debt &#x1f855;](https://www.gartner.com/en/information-technology/glossary/technical-debt) will come back to bite you with a vengeance:
+Whatever the reason, ignoring [technical debt &#x1f855;](https://www.gartner.com/en/information-technology/glossary/technical-debt) will come back to bite you with a vengeance as:
 * Design and development paralysis following a successful POC
-* Inability to address bugfixes, enhancement requests, or performance problems in your MVP without triggering regressions
+* Inability to address enhancement requests or performance problems in your MVP without bringing old bugs back from the dead
-* Bottlenecking all work through the one member of your team with a mental picture of your data landscape
+* Bottlenecking all work through the one member of your team with an accurate mental picture of your data landscape

 ## The Solution

-It is never too early to start paying down your technical debt.
-The sooner you start, the sooner you can get out from under the accumulating burden before it gets out of hand.
+It is never too soon to start paying down your technical debt.
+Get out from under the accumulating burden before it gets out of hand.

+The relational data model was first described in 1969 and [published by ACM in 1970 &#x1f855;](https://web.archive.org/web/20070612235326/http://www.acm.org/classics/nov95/toc.html).

+If the thought of SQL, data warehouses, and data lakes trigger preemptive sticker shock, then